-April, 2013
+April, 2015

 Introduction 3

 Getting caches in the app 4

 Adding waypoint formula's 5

+Edit using a browser 6

-More about formula's 7
+More about formula's 8

 All set, let's go caching!
-9
+10

-Remembering your answers (clues) 10
+Remembering your answers (clues) 11

 Navigating to a waypoint 12

-"Shake to see description" 13

-Taking photo's 14
+Taking photo's 13

-Finally, the cache location 15
+Finally, the cache location 14

-Log on geocaching.com 16
+Log on geocaching.com 15

-Safeguard the information 17
+Safeguard the information 16

 Introduction

 Geocaching Buddy is a tool to assist you in finding a multi-cache.
 During your trip it remembers the answers you obtained at the various waypoints.
 From these numeric answers new waypoints can be calculated using formula's.
 These formula's can be entered at home or entered while caching depending on when they are given to you.
 Once solved you can send an e-mail containing all found information to yourself but you can also keep a (write protected) record in the app yourself in case you like to keep things around.
 This way you can help others when they get stuck on the cache you have already solved!
 GCBuddy has some convenience methods to find nearby caches and import specific caches from geocaching.com into the app so you can prepare such a multi-cache at home before you head out.
 This includes the caching of images on your device so you can always read it even without Internet available.
 But also make sure to read the description in advance to prepare any waypoint formula at home.
 Keep in mind that this app is NOT a typical "import 1000's of caches and filter/sort them" kind of app.
 Other apps handle this quite well (for instance GeoSphere and iGeocacher).
 You typically only store a list of 'todo' caches and if you prefer, also keep a list of the completed caches.
 Now that's said let's dive into the details of this geocaching buddy app!
-Getting caches in the app Search and import When you start the app for the first time, it contains one empty cache.
+Getting caches in the app Search and import When you start the app for the first time, it contains no caches.
 In order to get some more caches in the main list use the + button to add a cache.
-This gives you three possible ways to add a cache to the main list: - Search for caches around a location or address - Add a cache for which you know the code - Add an empty cache you can edit yourself
+This gives you four possible ways to add a cache to the main list: Website: geocaching.com Current location: